cbrake/simplepod/README.md

 - generates tags needed for Apple Itunes
 - has episodes
-- generates a `episode/index.xml` file compatible with Apple iTunes
+- generates an iTunes-compatible RSS feed at `/rss.xml`
-- when rending each espisode, there is an web audio player
+- when rendering each episode, there is a web audio player
-- the 'example/' directory contains an exmaple site that uses this theme
+- the 'example/' directory contains an example site that uses this theme
 - uses the pico css framework for styling

 ## Configuration